Lessons I learned from an online workshop

 Scenes from a Participate!
 Workshop and Solution Room

-40-seconds of highlights from the Participate! workshop and Solution Room I recently facilitated for the New York State Bar Association.
+40 seconds of highlights from the Participate! workshop and Solution Room I recently facilitated for the New York State Bar Association.

 One of the most rewarding aspects of my work is training associations how to create powerful and effective participant-driven and participation-rich conferences.
 I love facilitating the learning that occurs.
 The training equips the organization with the tools needed to transform its events.
 Do you want to significantly improve your meetings?
 Then please don’t hesitate to get in touch!